-The largest share in age structure have middle aged stands - 45%.
-Share of mature and over mature stands is only 17%.
+The forests of Ukraine are distributed very irregularly over the country, as a result of climatic conditions and anthropogenic influences over a long period of time.
+The largest forest territories are concentrated in the Mixed forests and in the Ukrainian Carpathians.
+Concerning the age structure the middle aged forests have the largest share, mature and over mature stands is only 17%.
 The average age of forests is around 60 years.
-It is taken place a gradual aging of forests, leading to deterioration of sanitary conditions.
+The aging of forests has taken place gradually, leading to deterioration of sanitary conditions.